hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 ### Only implemented for light jobs

 We implemented this feature only for light jobs.
-Normal jobs use job metadata.
-They also can be fault-tolerant - to support restarting of a job on a new version, we would need most of the compatibility requirements listed above.
+Normal jobs can be fault-tolerant - to support restarting of a job on a new version, we would need most of the compatibility requirements listed above.

 ### SQL operations routing

-SQL commands submitted from a member are optimized and submitted locally, if the local member is a member of the larger group of members with the same version.
-Otherwise, the request is sent to a random member of the larger group.
+SQL commands submitted from a member are optimized and submitted locally, but only to members with the same version as the coordinator.
+Even if it's the smaller same-version group.

-If the operation is sent from a client, it's also routed to a member from the larger group.
-For a non-smart client, the receiving member might redirect the operation.
+If the operation is sent from a client, it's routed to a member from the larger group.
+For a non-smart client, the receiving member can redirect the operation.

 ### Race in member upgrades

-When processing the `SubmitJobOperation`, the coordinator always deploys the job to members with the same version as the coordinator, even though the coordinator's version might no longer be a majority version.

-It can also happen that the coordinator sends `InitExecutionOperation` to a some member, but the member changed version in the meantime.
+It can happen that the coordinator sends `InitExecutionOperation` to some member, but the member changed version in the meantime.
 This can happen because operations are routed using `Address` and the address can be reused by the upgraded member.
-To address this, we added `coordinatorVersion` parameter to the `InitExecutionOperation`.
+To resolve this, we added `coordinatorVersion` parameter to `InitExecutionOperation`.
 The target will check it and throw if its version is not equal to the received version.

 ### Shutdown changes

 During rolling upgrades, members are gracefully shut down.
-We expect SQL engine to be available during this time.
+We want SQL engine to be available during this time.
 We'll add a new `JobConfig.blockShutdown` option.
 The SQL engine will enable this option for batch jobs, but not for streaming jobs.

+Jobs submitted during this time will not use the member in the shutdown process as a coordinator.
+Other members can handle new jobs, but they will not use the members being shut down.
+To do this, the existing `NotifyMemberShutdownOperation` will be broadcast to all members (currently it's sent just to the master).

 The shutdown procedure will block until all jobs with this option complete.

-Fault-tolerant jobs will be shut down immediately with a snapshot.
-Other jobs (non-fault-tolerant and without this option enabled) will block the shutdown for a configured timeout.
-The default timeout will be 30 seconds.
+Fault-tolerant jobs will be shut down immediately with a snapshot, regardless of this option.
+Other jobs (non-fault-tolerant ones without this option enabled) will be cancelled (light jobs) or restarted (normal jobs).

 It can happen that the member will never shut down if the user submits a streaming job with the `blockShutdown` option.
+For this scenario there is a hard-coded timeout of 10 seconds after which the member proceeds with the shutdown without waiting for all jobs to terminate.
 In this case the administrator must be able to see that job and cancel it manually, using either Management center or Java API.
 Another option is to kill the member, however in this case a proper migration will not take place.

 ### Client compatibility